JuliaDynamics/Associations.jl/docs/src/joint_distance_distribution.md

 ![](jdd_heatmap.svg)

+Values on the x-axis are the coupling strengths from `x` to `y`, and those on the y-axis are the coupling strengths from `y` to `x`.
 The colorbar indicates the p-value.

 For sufficiently high coupling strengths, the test successfully identifies the couplings both from `x` to `y` and vice versa.
 For lower coupling strengths, we cannot reject the null hypothesis.

 Note that using longer time series and more carefully tuned embeddings would likely lead to better performance.